waylow/boneWidget/README.md

 -add property to be able to rotate the widgets [DONE] -improve the ui [Done]
--add some default widgets (line, cube, half cube, circle, gear, triangle) [DONE]
+-add some default widgets (line, cube, half cube, circle, gear, triangle) [DONE] -fixed bug when 'custom bone transform' is enabled, size is incorrect [DONE]

-Current Bugs:
--create widget uses the wrong matrix when 'custom bone transform' is enabled (but symetrize widget works)

 v1.3 Release Notes: